nikontos/nikontos.github.io/README.md

 # nikontos.github.io
 A personal site, work in progress

-// TODO:
+// TODO: Make a weather app using api
-Center Apod image
-Fix footer icons, Gmail,Insta,Linkedin,Github